robinkarim/Production-Book/docs/cirrent-console.rst

 * **Development includes** two developer tools – the Log Explorer and a Token Validator.

 * **Accounting settings** allows you to manage API keys for the CIRRENT™ Mobile App SDK, and contains an area for user management.

-Note that the sections that are visible to you depend on the CIRRENT™ services you subscribe to, and the role your user is assigned.
+.. note:: Note that the sections that are visible to you depend on the CIRRENT™ services you subscribe to, and the role your user is assigned.
 	To manage your personal account information, click on the arrow next to your email address.
 Here you can change personal details, including your password.

 CIRRENT™ Console User Architecture
 -----------------------------------